evervault/evervault-react/README.md

 npm i @evervault/react
 ```

-## Setup
+## Initialization

-To make Evervault available for use in your app, use an `EvervaultProvider` component as a provider for your app.
+Once installed, initialize the React.js SDK with your team's unique ID found in the [Settings](https://app.evervault.com/settings).
+Use an `EvervaultProvider` component as a provider for your app.

 ```javascript
 import { EvervaultProvider } from "@evervault/react";